creativescala/creative-scala/src/pages/sequences/lists.md

  - `0` to `Nil`, for the base case; and
  - `n` (which, remember, we think of as `1 + m`) to `"Hi" :: sayHi(n - 1)`, transforming `1` to `"Hi"`, `+` to `::`, and recursing as usual on `m` (which is `n - 1`).

+@:footnote(free-monoid)
-[^free-monoid]: This connection goes deeper.
+This connection goes deeper.
 We can abstract the idea of things that can be "added" into a concept called a monoid, and a list represents a particular type of monoid called the free monoid.
 We aren't going to work with this abstraction in Creative Scala but you're encouraged to explore on your own!
+@:@

 This recursive structure also means we can transform lists into other recursive structures, such a natural number, different lists, chessboards, and so on.
 Here we increment every element in a list---that is, transform a list to a list---using structural recursion.